Home

 considerations.

-Sometimes it is useful to establish very precisely the moisture content
+Determining Wood Moisture Content Using a Microwave Oven.
+Sometimes it's useful to accurately establish the moisture content

 in a piece of wood.
 The oven drying test is the standard by which all